atallison/go-collections/README.md

 ## Overview

 This is a library to provide useful collection data structures and methods for Gophers.
+All of them are concurrent safe by default.
-This library uses generics feature which gets available in Go officially at 1.18.
+This library uses generics feature which will get available in Go officially on 1.18.

 ## Prerequisites